consolidation/annotated-command/README.md

 $commandProcessor->parameterInjection()->register('Symfony\Component\Console\Style\SymfonyStyle', new SymfonyStyleInjector);
 ```

+The following classes are available to be injected into the command method by default:

+- Symfony\Component\Console\Input\InputInterface
+- Symfony\Component\Console\Output\OutputInterface
+- Consolidation\AnnotatedCommand\AnnotationData
+- Consolidation\OutputFormatters\Options\FormatterOptions

+Note that these instances are also available via the CommandData object passed to most command hooks.

 ## Handling Standard Input

 Any Symfony command may use the provided StdinHandler to imlement commands that read from standard input.